CharlotteGore/Spawner/README.md

 To install

     npm install spawner

-In your javascript file.
+In your javascript...

 	var spawner = require('spawner');